croservices/cro/docs/reference/cro-webapp-template.md

 Templates are typically used to render some data into HTML.
 The template engine is designed with HTML in mind, and takes care to escape data as it should be escaped in HTML.
-Templates are compiled, typically on first use, for efficient production of data.
+Templates are compiled, typically on first use, for efficient rendering.
 The template language includes conditionals, iteration, subroutines, modules, and a number of other features.

-Templates are typically stored either as files and reference by path, or as resources (the latter being useful if the web application should be possible to install as a Raku distribution, for example using `zef`).
+Templates are typically stored either as files and referenced by path, or as resources (the latter being useful if the web application should be possible to install as a Raku distribution, for example using `zef`).

+This document covers the

 ## Basic usage from a Cro route block